srimugunthan/MyAlgoPractice/README.md

 	* ~~Mirroring a tree~~
 	* Least common ancestor
 	* ~~check if tree is balanced~~
-	* check if route is there between two nodes of directed graph
-	* create a binary tree with min height
 	* print the in-order successor
 	* given two trees, check if one is subtree of another
 	* ~~print all paths that sum to a value~~